Steps to go to College

 - If you want to be part of a dynamic new economy, you’ll need college.
 Government projections say that jobs requiring an associate’s degree or more will make up 76 percent of the fastest growing occupations between 2004-2014.
 (Source U.S. Department of Labor, Bureau of Labor Statistics.)

-Print this out and check when completed.
+Print this out and check when it is completed.

 __ 1.
 Collect information on as many colleges and careers as might interest you.
 Read college guides and request college catalogs.
 Talk to college representatives, counselors, college alumni, teachers, recruiters.